This city is infectious -- there's an incredible energy and atmosphere here that's hard to describe.

-Adam: I love the freedom and flexibility of owning my own publication - everything from the initial set-up and day-to-day social media (I'm probably addicted to Twitter and Instagram!) to the bigger projects such as my redesign or exciting marketing promotions.
+Adam: I love the freedom and flexibility of owning my own publication - everything from the initial set-up and day-to-day social media (I'm probably addicted to Twitter and Instagram!) to exciting marketing promotions.
 I worked in the publishing industry (as a graphic designer) for three years right out of university, but being able to control every step of the process is exciting and scary - that's why I love blogging.
 The thrill of doing my own thing!

-MyDBerlin: So we’ve got your top 5 spots in our Gay Berlin video, any other hot tips for gay travel in Berlin?
+MyDBerlin: So we’ve got your top 5 spots listed below, any other hot tips for gay travel in Berlin?

 Adam's Top 5 Gay Berlin Locations

 Silver FutureSilver Future is a really fun queer bar in Neukölln.
 It's not only a great bar to have a drink and meet others, it also runs lots of activist projects and fantastic regular drag shows, including ones for LGBTQ syrian refugees.
 Plus, the bar has shots called Pink Brain!

 Memorial to the Homosexuals persecuted under Nazism.
 Image supplied by travelsofadam.com

 Bruno's Gay Lifestyle Shop